IRS tests relaxing of installment agreement rules

 The one-year test program, scheduled to run through Sept.
-30, 2017, will allow taxpayers who owe between $50,000 and $100,000 in assessed back taxes, penalties, and interest to more easily set up an installment agreement with a simple phone call or form request.
+30, 2017 and extended to September 30, 2018, will allow taxpayers who owe between $50,000 and $100,000 in assessed back taxes, penalties, and interest to more easily set up an installment agreement with a simple phone call or form request.

 Before this new test program, taxpayers who owed more than $50,000 had to set up more complex payment plans that require financial disclosures and lien filings.

 With this test of expedited payment-plan processing for people who owe between $50,000 and $100,000, the IRS is building on its 2012 Fresh Start Initiative that helped taxpayers more easily set up payment plans on higher tax balances.

 Fresh Start Initiative expanded the scope of installment agreements

 The IRS’ 2012 Fresh Start Initiative expanded the scope of streamlined installment agreements, which constitute more than 90 percent of all installment agreements completed by taxpayers.
 These agreements allow taxpayers to get into a payment plan with the IRS without submitting financial disclosure documents and corresponding extensively with the IRS.
 An important advantage of these agreements is that the IRS generally won’t file a tax lien.

 Fresh Start expanded the advantages and scope of streamlined installment agreements by:

 - Increasing the dollar threshold from $25,000 to $50,000 – and allowing tax-lien relief on up to $50,000 – if taxpayers agree to pay by direct debit from a financial account or payroll deduction

 - Relaxing the payment terms from 60 to 72 months (or the collection statute limitation, whichever is shorter)